-Explore this peaceful wooded valley on this lovely walk in North Somerset.
+Explore this peaceful wooded valley on this lovely circular walk in North Somerset.
 The woods are located a few miles north east of Congresbury, near the small village of Cleeve.
 The site includes hundreds of acres of woodland, large areas of open grassland and some moderate climbs with great views towards the Mendip Hills.
 There's also limestone cliffs and limestone meadows with lots of wildflowers to look out for.

 You can start your walk from the car park on Cleeve Hill Road at the eastern end of the combe.
 Here you will find the Goblin Combe Environmental Centre, which provides educational training and residential facilities for visiting groups.
 From here you can pick up the footpaths heading east through the woods.
 Look out for a variety of woodland birds and butterflies including grizzled and dingy skippers, brown argus and green hairstreak.
 You can extend the walk by heading north through Wrington Warren to Brockley Wood.